From a single seed planted, a garden is born – what seeds are you planting in your mind?

 The word “curandera” means "a female traditional healer".
 Curanderas often use even healthy and appropriate humor during sessions along with prayer, spiritual cleansing, and all sorts of ceremonies with or without plants, where the goal is to restore balance and harmony to the body, mind, emotions, and spirit of their patient.
 Curanderas never impose their will on another.
 Compassion, generosity, dedication to life-long learning, and commitment to the work — and all people, is the hallmark of the true curandera.

-And do not get me wrong, while I completely fell in love with the work and the magic of the Amazonian jungle, I have also gone through cycles of denial, resistance, confusion, incredible fear and illusion to deep unconditional love and clarity.
+And do not get me wrong, while I completely fell in love with the work and the magic of the Amazonian jungle, I have also gone through cycles of denial, resistance, confusion, incredible fear, and illusion to deep unconditional love and clarity.
 It was and still is quite a process and journey, however, it is the most rewarding experience I could have asked for, especially in my role as a coach/therapist and a holistic shamanic practitioner.

 What is plant medicine?

 Our world is truly magical and has a natural remedy for anything, yes, anything!
 Our world is full of beauty, sustenance, and healing if you would just only open your eyes.
-We have learned since thousands of years ago that all our needs can be met by plants, animals and all sorts of natural resources.
-And isn’t it incredible that some of these indigenous people have had the courage to mix and match, to chop and boil, trying all sorts of plants available, to find cures for helping others overcome illness or pain of any sort.
+We learned thousands of years ago that all our needs can be met by plants, animals, and all sorts of natural resources.
+And isn’t it incredible that some of these indigenous people have had the courage to mix and match, to chop and boil, trying all sorts of plants available, to find cures for helping others overcome illness or pain of any sort?
 They’ve even figured out that some of these plants expand the mind too and placed them at the heart of their spiritual traditions.

 With their limited mind, they have discovered more power than any of us have discovered now, and how these plant medicines are capable of healing the mind, the body, and the soul.
-As we realize that what was once disregarded as superstition is actually based in multiple proven facts of human neurochemistry, physiology, and psychology, we are in many ways rediscovering this understanding through the lens of science.
+As we realize that what was once disregarded as superstition is actually based on multiple proven facts of human neurochemistry, physiology, and psychology, we are in many ways rediscovering this understanding through the lens of science.
 And we are still skeptical about it, go figure.
-We need more proof..
+We need more proof.
 I guess magic is hard to believe, for some people at least.

 When people discuss plants as psychedelic remedies, they typically mean Psilocybin cubensis (magic mushrooms), Mescaline (Peyote and San Pedro), B. cappi, and chacruna (common constituent plants of the Amazonian brew Ayahuasca) or Ibogaine (Iboga).
-These plants have psychoactive and psychedelic properties that, when ingested, lead users on a deep transformative inner journey that can profoundly expand awareness and change their life for the better.
+These plants have psychoactive and psychedelic properties that, when ingested, lead users on a deeply transformative inner journey that can profoundly expand awareness and change their life for the better.
 Stronger plant-based psychedelics like ibogaine and ayahuasca are anything but recreational because they usually cause extremely unpleasant physical side effects, which we refer to as "purging," like nausea and vomiting, as well as intense psychological distress or "ego death" during certain parts of the trip.
 This is a natural process of “shedding” everything that is no longer serving or helping you as in your human body, like traumas, ego masks, toxins, mental blockages etc.

 The therapeutic benefit that results from these experiences, as well as the insightful and revelatory moments that arise, is extremely transformative and quite often ranks as one of the most significant spiritual experiences of a person's life.
-Thus the reason for why these plants are highly valued and treated with utmost respect.
+Thus this reason for why these plants are highly valued and treated with the utmost respect.

 The potent psychedelic plant medicines also appear to be accelerating neurological and physical recovery.
 It has been demonstrated that both ibogaine and psilocybin start neurogenesis, or the generation of new brain cells, which is a crucial aspect of brain development in children but much less frequent in adults.
 Despite the fact that our knowledge of the importance of neurogenesis in adult brains is still limited, it appears to point once more to the existence of a physiological and scientific basis for the remarkable brain rewiring that both traditional cultures and contemporary proponents attribute to transformative psychedelic experiences.

-What does a plant medicine facilitator, curandera or shaman do?
+What does a plant medicine facilitator, curandera, or shaman do?

 Shaman is an ancient Evenki word (the language of the indigenous people of Siberia) that means, "one who sees," or, "one who knows the origin".